Sant720/sandwich/content/docs/sandwich/how-to.md

 1. ### Prepare the ciabatta
    - Slice the ciabatta roll horizontally.
    - Toast or griddle the cut sides until crisp.
-   - Remove a small amount of interior crumb from **both halfs** to create a trench.
+   - Remove a small amount of interior crumb from **both halves** to create a trench.

    > [!NOTE]
    > Toasting or griddling improves moisture resistance, and hollowing creates space for fillings while reducing slippage.
 To learn more, see [Bread treatment](/docs/sandwich/core-principles/#bread-treatment).